slazav/mapsoft2-libs/mp/Readme.md

   `Codepage` field and attached to corresponding objects.
 Object label is also converted fo UTF-8.

+- Unknown object parameters are read to Opt structure

 - When reading a few files the header will be overwritten and objects will be added.